deltaray/cloudperm/README.md

 # AUTHORS

-cloudperm was written by Mark Krenz and is released under a GPL version 2 license.
+cloudperm was written by Mark Krenz and Matt Brownlee and is released under a GPL version 2 license.
 Some initial work on this project was also by Shruthi Katapally.